Dr. Mamie Clark

 Mamie Phipps Clark was born on this date in 1917.
 She was a Black educator (child psychologist), community activist, and family consumer services administrator.

-Friends encouraged Clark to pursue studies about self-identification with her all-Black nursery school students.
+Friends encouraged Clark to pursue self-identification studies with all her Black nursery school students.
 Having the children participate in two existing psychological tests was her initial research: a coloring test and a test with dolls, and her resulting thesis, "The Development of Consciousness of Self in Negro Pre-School Children," made up her master's degree, which was completed in 1939.
-Clark’s work with self-perception in Black children was of great interest to her husband.
-Between 1939 and 1940, the two published three major articles furthering the work in her thesis.
+Clark’s work with self-perception in Black children greatly interested her husband.
+Between 1939 and 1940, the two published three major articles, furthering the work in her thesis.
 They developed a proposal for further research on self-identification in Black children and created updated versions of the coloring and doll tests.
 Their proposal was awarded a Rosenwald Fellowship in 1939, renewed twice in the next two years, and enabled her to attend Columbia University to pursue her doctorate.
 Clark began studying at Columbia in 1940.

 Dr. Henry E. Garrett, her adviser at Columbia, strongly believed that whites and Blacks had different mental abilities, and he assumed that Clark would return to the South to become a high school teacher.
 Despite Garrett's beliefs and being the only Black psychology graduate student, she worked with him and received her doctorate in 1943.
 Mamie's second child, Hilton, was born that same year.
 Mamie Phipps Clark was the second Black (her husband, Kenneth, was the first) and the first Black woman to earn a psychology doctorate at Columbia University.
 Even after conducting, publishing, presenting significant research, and earning her Ph.D., Mamie had difficulty finding work as a psychologist.

 Dr. Clark's work with children's race recognition and self-esteem showed that Black children became aware of their racial identity at about three years old.
-Concurrently, these children began to see themselves negatively, reflecting the views that society held about them.
+Concurrently, these children began to see themselves negatively, reflecting society's views about them.
 Clark's work, commonly called "The Doll Study," was published, was well regarded, and was imitated by other psychologists.
-Dr. Mamie Clark presented her results at a Virginia school desegregation trial with her husband.
+Dr. Mamie Clark presented her results with her husband at a Virginia school desegregation trial.
 Dr. Kenneth Clark presented his results at school desegregation trials in South Carolina and Delaware.

 In 1953, their work and other relevant social science findings on the effects of segregation were published.
 Finally, she found a position as a testing psychologist at the Riverdale Home For Children, a refuge for homeless Black girls.
 Her work at the Home provided great professional growth and made her aware of the lack of psychological services available for Black children in the Harlem area.
 She began with Kenneth to petition existing service agencies to offer minority children these necessary psychological services.
 Dr. Mamie Phipps Clark and Kenneth Clark even offered to donate their time and expertise.
 After being met with apathy or resistance from existing agencies and churches, they created their agency.